 The location where your loved one stays should also allow them to make choices.
 Long-term care facilities should not dictate when residents are to go to sleep or wake up.
 Residents should be able to have a say in what they wear, as well as the type of food they can eat and where they can eat.
 There should be a nice, comfortable location for meals to be had with locations for quiet eating and socialization.

 While not every staff member at the facility will have a medical degree, a high majority should be licensed.
 This will help ensure that all the medical needs of each resident are met.
 Family counselors should also be available to assist with the move and adjustment period for new residents.

 If you notice a facility has limited or time-specific visiting hours, this may be cause for concern – as some facility’s employee may act differently when family members are not around.
 It’s crucial to look for a location that offers flexible, extended visiting hours.
 You’ll also want to find out about their overnight policy, in the event you loved one falls ill.

 Finally, the facility you and your family select should have a variety of meaningful activities to choose from.
 It’s crucial, for their physical, mental, and social wellbeing, that seniors participate in interactive and educational activities.

 If you’re visiting locations that seem inadequate, continue your search until you find the home that’s right for your loved one.
-Unfortunately, even the place that seems right for your loved one could end up causing them harm.
+Unfortunately, even the place that seems right for your loved one could end up causing them harm if there’s a nursing home abuser working there.
 That’s when it’s time to take legal action.

-Getting Help From an Experienced Attorney in Lexington
+Getting Help From an Experienced Elder Abuse Attorney in Lexington